A black and white photo of the NYC skyline

 Superior Skill, Superior Work Ethic, Superior Results

-Whether you’re a contractor, subcontractor, material supplier, property owner, or developer, you’ve likely encountered the potential pitfalls that come with managing construction liens and the legal disputes that can impact project development.
-In this guide, we’ll walk through everything you need to know about lien waivers and when it’s time to seek legal advice.
+Whether you’re a contractor, subcontractor, material supplier, property owner, or developer, construction liens and related legal disputes can create problems that disrupt a project.
+This guide explains how lien waivers work and when to seek legal advice.

 What Are the Different Types of Lien Waivers?